Disclosure:

 You can read them up again if you need to refresh your memory.

-Due to the way Shared hosting and VPS servers are set up, your website will perform better on a VPS server.
+Because Shared hosting and VPS servers are configured differently, your website will perform better on a VPS server.

 You Need More Control over Server Security and Customization.